-We identify as the go-to space for artists who create music throughout the U.S. However, we realize we have failed to include and recognize many artists as being a part of our community because of our own biases, exclusive practices, and historic focus on Western European classical music created by artists who are majority white.
+We identify as a go-to space for artists who create music throughout the U.S. and its territories.
+However, we realize we have failed to include and recognize many artists as being a part of our community because of our own biases, exclusive practices, and historic focus on Western European classical* music created by artists who are majority white.
 This has made us less effective in being that go-to space.
-It also means we have missed out on building sodality with many music creators.
+It means that we have missed out on building relationships with many music creators, too.

 We seek to include within the racial equity frame additional inequities such as diverse gender identities, musical approaches and perspectives, ages, (dis)abilities, cultures, religions, backgrounds, sexual orientations, and broad definitions of being “American.”
 Our work succeeds with trust and participation from the artists we support and connection to the ecosystem that presents, performs, and receives their music.
 When space is created for more people to belong, it benefits not only the artists and our networks, but also the world.

 The circle that we draw no longer keeps people out, but rather brings more people in.
 The goals below are integrated with ACF’s strategic plan for our fiscal years 2021-25.

 - Recognize and acknowledge the intrinsic value each artist has and nurture a sense of belonging that honors their self-described identities

 - Challenge and refresh the language, structure, and process of each of our programs, informed by our anti-racism practice and integrating consistent feedback from the artists we seek to include

 - Confirm with prospective grantees and anti-racist leaders that our grantmaking process is explicit, transparent, and intentional to ensure racially inclusive and equitable opportunities; this includes application criteria, language, timeline, and panelists so we track increased participation from artists historically excluded: By FY25 at least 60% of applicants are BIPOC and 60% are underrepresented genders and at least 60% of the final selections are BIPOC (to the best of our knowledge)